UR Library Search is the new search platform for the Library, launched on 1st July 2020. It is available on the Library homepage.

 Aside from these search options, there is also a link to an online form for you to Suggest a Book, if something is not currently available in the library but you think we should have it.

 When you apply filters on your search such as limiting by date, source type or author, these will be remembered and applied to all your searches in the current session.
-You can switch this off using the toggle on the left hand menu bar.
+You can choose to turn this feature off, or clear filters from the options at the top left hand navigation bar.

-Once you have performed a search, you can easily filter your results to resources with your keyword in the title.
+Once you have performed a search, you can easily filter your results to show resources where your search term appears in the title.
 Select the search box and the drop-down menu with 'in Title' option will appear.
 This option will only return results that have your search terms in the title, that is, the most relevant results.

-UR Library Search is provided by WorldCat, which provides holdings details for many libraries worldwide.
+UR Library Search is provided by WorldCat, which gives holding details for many libraries worldwide.
 This means you can see whether a book is held by a library closer to you.
 You will see an option to input your address when you select a search result.
 This is useful if you live closer to another university that may be part of the SCONUL scheme [Note: the scheme is currently suspended due to Covid-19, and students do not usually have borrowing rights at other university libraries].
+This function is available at the bottom of the search record.

 And more: